-Below you can listen to my short essay on how algorithms have become the new art critics, excerpted from the Who Needs Critics? programme, presented by Matthew Sweet.
-You can hear the whole programme on the BBC website.
+Below you can listen to my short reflection on how algorithms have become the new art critics, excerpted from the Who Needs Critics? programme, presented by Matthew Sweet.

 In this BBC Radio 4 programme, art historian James Fox explores how technology is transforming the art world.
 Featuring interviews with Anish Kapoor, Marina Abramović and other artists using VR, algorithmic art and other recent developments, the three episodes investigate how the artists, audiences and markets will be transformed in the future.

 I appear in several segments, offering a philosophical perspective on how artificial intelligence is reflected in new art.

 Cell in place of a Stone [Celica namesto kamna], TV Slovenia documentary on bio-art (in Slovene)

 Biological art involves living materials--tissues, genetic code, living beings--which artists modify for purposes of beauty or critique.
 At times gruesome, at times thought-provoking, this artform poses many questions about what should or should not be permissible in art.